-Happy feast of St John of the Cross!
+Happy Memorial of St. John of the Cross!

-I had only ever seen it reproduced on prayer cards and book covers, and so I was both surprised and overwhelmed to see it in person.
-It's so much smaller than I imagined, barely a few inches at it widest!
+I had only ever seen it reproduced on prayer cards and book covers, and always felt it has an epic quality about it.
+I was both surprised and overwhelmed to see it in person.
+It was so very much smaller than I imagined, barely a few inches at it widest!

 Hail and blessed be the hour and moment...

 Christmas Novena and Advent Updates